Tetsuya3850/Udacity/README.md

 A classic arcade game made by HTML5 Canvas and OOP.
 Reach the river without colliding with ladybugs!

 ## 4. Web Optimization
-Applied tips such as, inline CSS, async JavaScript, and minification to optimize performance. /n Overall performance theory was attained from [Google Web Fundamentals](https://developers.google.com/web/fundamentals/performance/).
+Applied tips such as, inline CSS, async JavaScript, and minification to optimize performance. <br />
+Overall performance theory was attained from [Google Web Fundamentals](https://developers.google.com/web/fundamentals/performance/).

 ## 5. Neighborhood Map
-A neighborhood map of popular places utilizing Google Maps API and Knockout.js framework. /n Places are searchable by search bar and list.
+A neighborhood map of popular places utilizing Google Maps API and Knockout.js framework. <br />
+Places are searchable by search bar and list.
 Also, click the markers for more information from Wikipedia API.

 ## 6. Testing